Federal Student Aid

 Click Here to Learn More

 Middle Class Scholarship (MCS)

-- This program provides undergraduate students, including students pursuing a teaching credential, with family incomes up to $150,000 and a maximum annual household asset amount of $150,000, with a scholarship to attend University of California (UC) or California State University (CSU) campuses.
+- The Middle Class Scholarship (MCS) provides undergraduate students, including students pursuing a teaching credential, with family incomes and assets up to $177,000 a scholarship to attend University of California (UC) or California State University (CSU) campuses.

-- Families who earn between $100,001 and $150,000 per year may be eligible for a reduced scholarship of no less than 10 percent of the mandatory systemwide tuition and fees at the University of California and the California State University.
+- Students whose families have income and assets up to $177,000 per year may be eligible for a scholarship of no less than 10% and no more than 40% of the mandatory system-wide tuition and fees at the University of California and the California State University.

 - These grant opportunities are determined by the type of college attended, household size and income, and in some cases GPA.
 Funds are awarded on a first come first served basis.